checkly/docs.checklyhq.com/site/content/docs/cli/constructs-reference.md

 - `tags`: An array of tags to help you organize your Checks, i.e. `['product', 'api']`
 - `runtimeId`: The ID of which [runtime](https://www.checklyhq.com/docs/runtimes/specs/) to use for this Check.
 - `testOnly`: A boolean determining if the Check is available only when `test` runs and not included when `deploy` is executed.
+- `shouldFail`: A boolean that indicates whether the request should fail.
+This only works with API checks, it allows you to treat HTTP error codes (4xx and 5xx) as correct responses.

 Note that most properties have sane default values and do not need to be specified.